What to Eat in Ang Mo Kio: A Foodie’s Delish List

 Swa Lor Prawns is what they are using and not the common Tiger Prawns, making the dish more traditional.
 And it shows how Mr Tan makes sure to use only the best ingredients, which they make by boiling Prawns, squid and pork.
 There is no need for pork lard because the broth is flavourful already.

 The noodles are moist and absorb the broth’s flavour nicely.
 They are topped with slices of pork and sambal chilli on the side.
 The flavours meet in the centre.
 The savoury broth, the sweet and juicy shrimp and the spiciness of the chilli.
 An excellent and worthy dish!

 Block 347 Ang Mo Kio Avenue 3

-Chops and Steaks are some of the popular dishes on their menu, paired with your sauce of choice.
-Such as garlic butter, black pepper, sambal chilli and mushroom to choose from.
+Chops and Steaks are some popular dishes on their menu, paired with your sauce of choice, such as garlic butter, black pepper, sambal chilli and mushroom.
 You have the option of chicken cutlets, Fish and chips, salmon fish and more.

 Block 531 Ang Mo Kio Avenue 10

-Salted egg fish and chips are what makes their name bustling in the industry.
+Salted eggs, fish, and chips make their name bustling in the industry.
 And who could have thought that pairing it up with chilli crab sauce would make it more extraordinary?
 Crabless chilli crab sauce has a wonderful taste to it.
 It tastes like there are actual crabs in it, even if there are none.
 The spiciness of the chilli kicks in well also.
 In contrast, the salted egg yolk sauce has a creamy and savoury flavour.
 It is not overwhelming, even if it’s not diluted.